 - ⬤ Explanations and usages of past continuous tense

-- ⬤ A dialogue about past continuous tense
+- ⬤ A dialogue to read and study

-- ⬤ Translate the past continuous sentences below into your own language.
+- ⬤ Translate the sentences into your language

 - ⬤ Example sentences about past continuous tense